ObserveObserver/sezScripts/README.md

 1. Barrows
 2. Pickpocketing (high banrate activity, think I can figure out a way)
-3. LLM-based auto-converse (tier-1 priority)
+3. LLM-based auto-converse (tier-1 priority). this sounds cringe, but there's ways to generate real-sounding stuff with enough prompt hacking. leaning towards deepseek, as API access is free but there will be multiple options.